How to Get Your Baby Back to Sleep after Being Sick

 Even if your child is feeling better, their nasal passages may still be enflamed, causing him breathing issues.
 If you can, keep a humidifier in their room at night, at least for a few nights to help them continue to improve their breathing.
 Humidifiers increase the amount of water in the air, and can be especially helpful during an illness, or if the temperatures outside are causing extremely dry air.

 Remember, being sick takes a toll on everyone, especially your child.
-Know that going back to your routine is not going to happen overnight, and that you need to remember to take it slowly.
+Going back to your routine is not going to happen overnight.
+Take it slowly.
 You will get there, but patience goes a long way.
-Remember, sleep coaching is about gentle, gradual change, and your child has just recovered from being sick, so understand that she may need a few extra nights to be your stellar sleeper again.
+Remember, sleep coaching is about gentle, gradual change, and your child has just recovered from being sick, so understand that she may need a few extra nights to get back to sleep after being sick.